TerriaJS/terriajs-server/README.md

 If you want to proxy authenticated layers, do the same for `proxyauth.json.example`.

-TerriaJS-Server is run through PM2, a process manager which handles automatic restarting, logging and load balancing.
-The default configuration is for a development environment with a single process.
-To use multiple processes, modify the configuration in ecosystem.config.js.

 #### Run

 1. `npm start -- [options] [path/to/wwwroot]`